pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/create-model/create-model.md

 4. In the Home folder, navigate to *`/home/opc/Oracle/Middleware/Oracle_Home/user_projects/domains/`* directory and select *test-domain* folder then  click *Select*.
 Click *OK*.
     ![Navigate Location](images/NavigateLocation.png)
     ![Specify Location](images/SpecifyLocation.png)
+    > If you look the console, you will see that this invokes WebLogic Deployer Tool to introspect the domain configuration in offline mode.

 5. You can see the window as shown below, at the end, you will have model ready for you.
     ![View Model](images/ViewModel.png)
+    > The result of this WDT introspection are model(a metadata representation of your domain configuration), placeholder, where you can specify the values (like password for datasource) and application in the application archive.

 ## Task 4: Validate and Prepare Model to be deployed on Kubernetes Cluster